Icon-Newsletter-smaller

 Apply for an UNONow Loan via Moneymax now!

-how to start a franchise business - opening your business for franchise
+how to start a franchise business - franchisor

-Unlike in other countries, there are no laws that regulate commercial franchising in the Philippines.[3]
-This means that no specific parameters are required before a business can sell a franchise.
+If you consistently receive inquiries about your business’ franchising opportunities, there could be a market to franchise it.
+Unlike in other countries, no laws regulate commercial franchising in the Philippines.[3]
+No specific parameters are required before a business can sell a franchise.

 Likewise, there are no specific regulatory authorities that enforce franchise requirements.
-What we have is a liberal and unregulated business environment,[4] which has paved the way for the franchising industry to thrive in the country.
+The Philippines has a liberal and unregulated business environment,[4] which paved the way for the franchising industry to thrive in the country.

-As long as you have the confidence that your business is ready for expansion, you can start opening it for franchising.
-You’ll essentially decide whether you’re qualified or not based on your readiness.
+As long as you assess your business and feel confident that it’s ready for expansion, you can open it for franchising.
+You get to decide whether you’re qualified based on your readiness.

 • Basic business details (i.e., address, email, website, contact information)